 Voting

 If there is no agreement on a decision, a decision can be reached by voting, cf. §6-9 of the standard rules of procedure.
-The chairperson formulates the proposals to be voted on.
+The chairman formulates the proposals to be voted on.

 Grounds for Refusing Dispensations

 If an application for dispensation is denied or only partially granted, the study board’s decisions for the refusal or partial approval must be justified.
 A refusal cannot be based on the belief that the student is unable to complete the education.
 In most cases, the study board must assess whether there are exceptional circumstances in the student’s situation justifying a dispensation.
 The justification will often be based on the applicant’s own explanation, which the study board deems insufficient to warrant a dispensation.
 In addition to the justification, the response must include the legal basis for the decision and information on the process of appeal.